nayenotyet/Nano-Projects/README.md

 # Nano-Projects
-projects that are smaller than small object
+projects that are smaller than small project